New England Literacy Resource CenterAdult Education CollaborativeSkip Navigation

 ~ Diane Portnoy, Co-Founder and Director

-This detailed documentation of diverse outcomes has bolstered the ILC’s fundraising efforts.
-Statistics gathered by teachers, the guidance counselor and from student surveys are entered into a data base.
+This detailed documentation of diverse outcomes has bolstered The ILC’s fundraising efforts.
+Statistics gathered by teachers, counselors and from student surveys are entered into a database.
 Reports can be generated for combined or specific school programs and for the full or partial fiscal year.
 These reports accompany grant proposals to donors and ILC information packets to the media and other interested parties.
-They also are shared with the ILC Board of Trustees and staff.
+They also are shared with The ILC Board of Trustees and staff.

 Implications for Practice, Policy and Research

 Nationally and locally, there is much debate about best ways to assess student progress.
-Most assessments do not capture well what is taught.
-And if they do, they are difficult to aggregate.
 While the search for the perfect assessment tools and processes continues, publicly funded programs must find feasible and adequate ways of assessing their impact and being accountable to their students and funders.
-The ILC’s integrated and on-going program evaluation system, which includes a multi-pronged student assessment process, can serve as a model for other adult literacy programs.
+The ILC’s integrated and ongoing program evaluation system, which includes a multi-pronged student assessment process, can serve as a model for other adult literacy programs.
 Programs contemplating the adoption of a similar system would do well to reflect on what those tools do and do not capture, and whether there are other outcomes that are important to the program and the students.

 References